kekse1/count.php/README.md

 the default configuration (see `DEFAULTS`).
 And they're just 'shifted', which makes it very efficient, and even very easy to unload again.
 So, they are **differences** to apply if this host with the `@` file is selected.

-They get automatically loaded (if the file exists - usually a `@`-prefixed JSON object{} in the `path` directory, beneath the other host files/directories).
+They get automatically loaded, and reside beneath the other counter files.

 Hosts with their own configuration overwrites are marked with an integer on the right of the `--values/-v` table in [CLI](#cli-mode), which indicates how many settings are being overwritten by this file, per host (checked before).